MuhammadShoaibKalim/DBMS/SQL.md

 SELECT name, COALESCE(bonus, 0) AS bonus
 FROM employees;
 ```
-# 03. Sorting Data with ORDER BY
+# 03. Sorting Data with ORDER BY in SQL

 **37. Sorting Data with ORDER BY**